 Architecture and Interior Design assistant professor Irene Cheng’s workday doesn’t end when she leaves campus.
 For starters, she’s a historian, critic, author, and designer.
 A founder of the multidisciplinary design firm Cheng+Snyder, Cheng’s work has been featured internationally in Metropolis, Architectural Record, the New York Times, and the 2012 Venice Biennale.
 Even her own home was recently the subject of a Dwell feature.
-Alongside David Gissen, Cheng also co-directs the Experimental History Project—a platform that explores experimental work in architectural history.
+Alongside David Gissen, Cheng also co-directs the History Theory Experiments—a platform that explores experimental work in architectural history.
 Despite her many hats, Cheng radiates passion for each and every one of her projects.

 How did you first realize that you wanted to work in architecture?